jainss/Data-Structure-Algor/README.md

 ## Data-Structure-Algo Repo
-This is Folder where you find the code related to DSA and competitive programming questions.
+This is Folder where you find the code related to DSA and some competitive programming solution